South Pacific (1958 film): Release

 Magna Theatre Corporation, which originally owned a stake in the film, handled the distribution of the roadshow theatrical release in Todd-AO, while Fox distributed the film for its general release in CinemaScope.
-It opened at the Criterion Theatre in New York City on March 19, 1958, before opening in Miami Beach on March 24, in Philadelphia and Chicago on March 26, and expanding to a further eight cities within a month.
-Originally shown in a nearly three-hour roadshow version, later cut to two-and-a-half hours for general release.
+It opened at the Criterion Theatre in New York City on March 19, 1958, before opening in Miami Beach on March 24, in Philadelphia and Chicago on March 26, and expanding to eight more cities within a month.
+Originally shown in a nearly three-hour roadshow version, it was cut to two and a half hours for general release.

 The film was re-released in 1964 and by The Samuel Goldwyn Company in 1983.

 Restoration

 The three-hour version, long feared lost, was rediscovered in a 70mm print owned by a collector.
-This print was screened in Bradford, England at the National Museum of Photography, Film, and Television on March 14, 2005.
-When Fox (which by that time owned partial distribution rights to the film, including home video) learned of the print's existence, it took it to the United States to reinstate the fourteen missing minutes and attempt to restore as much of the color as possible.
+It screened in Bradford, England, at the National Museum of Photography, Film, and Television on March 14, 2005.
+When Fox (which by that time owned partial distribution rights to the film, including home video) learned of the print's existence, it took it to the United States to reinstate the 14 missing minutes and attempt to restore as much of the color as possible.

 Home media

 A two-disc DVD set of both the longer and shorter versions was released in the USA on Region 1 on November 7, 2006, and earlier in the UK on region 2 on March 20, 2006.

 On March 31, 2009, South Pacific became the first Rodgers and Hammerstein musical available on high definition Blu-ray Disc.

+In October 2023, Samuel Goldwyn Films, a successor to the Samuel Goldwyn Company, signed a worldwide catalog deal with Concord Originals for rights to three Rodgers and Hammerstein films, including South Pacific.
+The company plans to release the films on video on demand and other home entertainment platforms sometime in the final quarter of 2023 as well as in new DVD and Blu-ray anniversary editions.